USDA decision on weekly DDGs export data could come within months

 The USDA also proposed weekly pork export data at the same time it initially proposed DDGs.
 The agency started releasing pork data three weeks ago, six months after ending the comment period.

-The USDA projects 32.5 million tons of DDGs will be produced this year - triple the output eight years ago - all of which will be consumed domestically or abroad.
-Exports are estimated at 6.9 million tons, down from 7.5 million tons last year and the smallest since the 2008/09 marketing season that runs September 1 to August 31.
+The USDA projects 32.5 million tonnes of DDGs will be produced this year - triple the output eight years ago - all of which will be consumed domestically or abroad.
+Exports are estimated at 6.9 million tonnes, down from 7.5 million tonnes last year and the smallest since the 2008/09 marketing season that runs Sept.
+1 to Aug.
+31.

 Production of the animal feed declined after ethanol plants reduced operations when last summer's worst drought since 1934 sent corn prices to a record high and squeezed profits.